micromark/micromark-extension-gfm-tagfilter/readme.md

 [![Chat][chat-badge]][chat]

 **[micromark][]** extension to support GitHub flavored markdown [tag filter][].
-This syntax extension matches the GFM spec and github.com.
+This extension matches the GFM spec and github.com.
 The [tag filter][] is a rather naïve attempt at XSS protection.
 It’s much better to use a proper HTML sanitizing algorithm.

-This package provides the low-level modules for integrating with the micromark tokenizer and the micromark HTML compiler.
+## When to use this

+You should probably use [`micromark-extension-gfm`][micromark-extension-gfm], which combines this package with other GFM features, instead.
+If for some weird reason you *have* to match GHs tagfilter, but not all the other GFM parts, use this package.

 ## Install